What is the Greening the Pipeline project?

 How can I get involved?

-Consultation has been completed, and feedback has been incorporated into the design.
-Keep an eye on our website for future opportunities to get involved, or Join our Friends of the Pipeline group.
+Keep an eye on our website for future opportunities to get involved, or Contact Us.

 How will the project be funded?